7 creative ways to teach languages

 So I started thinking and came across some ideas using our technology in language learning.
 There are many opportunities in language learning that aren’t boring at all.
 These lessons are completely reinvented!
 Note that all these language lessons are made with BookWidgets, but can also be made with other apps and tools.
 You are only limited by your own imagination!

 💡Good to know: You can duplicate all these ready-made and free language activities and share them with your students.
 You can even make same changes if you want.
 Find all the language lesson plans mentioned in the blog post listed in this BookWidgets Blog group folder.
 If you don’t have a BookWidgets account yet, you can sign up for free.

 This is a fun language exercise for when your students have to practice their speaking.
 You can insert different pictures and words on the wheels, related to your lesson.
 Then you can let your students spin the wheels and exercise their speaking knowledge with the other students.

 I’m curious what kind of stories your students come up with!
-To take a look at the exercise, click here.

 2. Language Games

 This language exercise is more for elementary students, but can also be for high school students.
 They will still love it, because it’s an exercise in the form of a game.
 Who doesn’t love games?

 In this example, we’re teaching English as a foreign language.
 The teacher shows the students some pictures or objects.
 The students have to find the right word in English and tick it off their Bingo sheet.
 When they tick off 5 correct words in a row, they have Bingo!

 Pair Matching is another fun language game you can use for language lessons.
 This game not only adds an element of fun but also allows students to practice English idioms by utilizing images as replacements for missing words.